bloomlive/FolkChrome/README.md

 5. Go to `chrome://extensions/`
 6. Enable "Developer mode"
 7. Click "Load unpacked extension..."
-8. Select the folder where you cloned the repository
+8. Select the `dist` folder in the root of the project (ignored on Git)
 9. Go to [Viljandi Folk schedule](https://www.viljandifolk.ee/en/schedule/) and see a "+" on the top left of every concert

 If you use watch, changes will be reloaded only when you press "Update" in Google Chrome.